mattbeicke/swen-project/docs/DesignDoc.md

 This section describes the application architecture.

 ### Summary
 The following Tiers/Layers model shows a high-level view of the webapp's architecture.
-**NOTE**: detailed diagrams are required in later sections of this document.
-> _**[Sprint 1]** (Augment this diagram with your **own** rendition and representations of sample system classes, placing them into the appropriate M/V/C (orange rectangle) tier section.
-Focus on what is currently required to support **Sprint 1 - Demo requirements**.
-Make sure to describe your design choices in the corresponding _**Tier Section**_ and also in the _**OO Design Principles**_ section below.)_

 ![The Tiers & Layers of the Architecture](architecture.png)

-The web application, is built using the Model–View–ViewModel (MVVM) architecture pattern.
+The application, is built using the Model–View–Controller (MVC) architecture pattern.<br>

-The Model stores the application data objects including any functionality to provide persistance.
+The Model stores the application data objects including any functionality to provide persistance.<br>
 The View is the client-side SPA built with Angular utilizing HTML, CSS and TypeScript.
-The Controller provides RESTful APIs to the client (View) as well as any logic required to manipulate the data objects from the Model.
+The Controller provides RESTful APIs to the client (View) as well as any logic required to manipulate the data objects from the Model.<br>
 Both the Controller and Model are built using Java and Spring Framework.
 Details of the components within these tiers are supplied below.